 I absolutely love side hustles and the flexibility they offer so I put together an epic list of side hustles that can help you earn $1,000 or more a month.

-If you need to pay down debt faster, save, or have extra spending money, starting a side hustle can help you with that no problem.
+If you need to pay down debt faster, save, or have extra spending money, starting a side hustle can help you with that with no problem.

 22. Avoid Bank Fees